Facial laxity at a Glance

 Why is NuEra my preferred skin tightening device?

 NuEra is a new device acquired in 2022.
 To date it is the most effective way to treat mild to moderate skin laxity.
 It is classed as slow heat radiofrequency, hence it requires multiple treatments.
 All devices including RF, HIFU & lasers are best combined with superficial to medium depth collagen stimulating methods such as lasers, peels, vectored threads, & injectables.
 Learn more about NuEra.

 What is Thermage for facial laxity?

 Thermage is a form of collagen heating, delivered with RF or radiofrequency technology.
-I employed this device for 5 years, however I have replaced it with Tempsure, another RF heating device.
+I employed this device for 5 years, however I have replaced it with NuEra & Tempsure, other RF heating devices.

 The reason why I moved away from Thermage is the consumable cost that is passed on to the patient.
 The success of RF heating is low- around 20%.
 Tempsure gives equal efficacy at a fraction of the cost of Thermage, & importantly it is much more comfortable.

 For bulk RF heating, I prefer the InMode device called FaceTite.
 This delivers a precise level of energy to areas that need it most.

 Tempsure or Pelleve is a proven method of skin tightening.
 The device gently heats collagen to a skin temperature of 43 degrees.
 Unlike Thermage, Tempsure is painless.
 Treatments are delivered over 2-4 sessions, spaced 4 to 6 weeks apart.